sandeep-dev-tel/green-light-portal-50873/web_portal_frontend/README.md

 - **Modern UI**: Clean, responsive design with KAVIA brand styling
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify
+- **Suppliers Admin Page**: Admin role sees a "Suppliers" menu that opens a Suppliers listing page with metrics, filters, and a sortable table as per assets/suppliers_page_design_notes.md.

 ## Getting Started